-- A. The overtime system will be based upon voluntary participation supplemented by a mandatory backup system administered in a fair and equitable manner inaccordance with this Agreement and locally negotiated procedures. - B. The Employer will consult with the Union predecisionally, prior to proposing changes to the terms and conditions of employment concerning overtime and premium pay.
-If consultation does not produce concurrence between the Parties, then the Employer will provide notice to the Union. - C. The Parties agree that a fair and equitable overtime procedure should provide the employee with options.
-The local parties may select an overtime list(s) using a ranking system based on cumulative totals or a rotating list for voluntary and mandatory overtime.
-The parties should consider the use of daily volunteer lists with or without coverage periods and/or coverage areas. - D. When the Employer determines to assign overtime to employees, initial consideration for assignments will be given to those employees who are available and qualified for the assignment as delineated below: - Qualified Recognizing professional and non-professional job requirements, when an employee normally performs all the duties required for an overtime assignment or after an appropriate amount of on the job training (OJT) or when deemed qualified by the employee's supervisor to perform the overtime assignment. - 2.
-Available Parameters to be determined at the local level through local negotiations with the understanding that all employees in the local work unit will be considered part of the available pool of employees unless the employee has been provided a specific exemption by the supervisor and in consultation with the union normally for a period of time not to exceed ninety (90) calendar days and may be extended upon request. - E. It is recognized that when possible advance scheduling of overtime assignments is desirable. - F. Within sixty (60) days of the completion of joint training on this Agreement, either Party may request to renegotiate any local overtime assignment procedure agreement, regardless of the conformity of that local agreement with this Article.
+- A. When the Employer determines to assign overtime to employees, initial consideration for assignments will be given to those employees who are available and qualified for the assignment as delineated below: - 1.
+Qualified Recognizing professional and non-professional job requirements, when an employee normally performs all the duties required for an overtime assignment or after an appropriate amount of on the job training (OJT) or when deemed qualified by the employee's supervisor to perform the overtime assignment. - 2.
+Available Parameters to be determined at the local level through local negotiations with the understanding that all qualified employees in the local work unit will be considered part of the available pool of employees unless the employee has been provided a specific exemption by the supervisor and in consultation with the union normally for a period of time not to exceed ninety (90) calendar days and may be extended upon request.